 The Angels Share is a delightful bar in a converted bank and serves fine Tasmanian wine and spirits as well as offering an assortment of luxury products.

-We’ve placed sample menus in your suite so that you can best decide where to eat out.
 We recommend that you make a booking upon arrival, or in advance for peak season and holiday periods.

 For those opting for a more casual dining experience there are BBQ facilities at nearby Godfreys Beach, and takeaway options from Hurseys as well as Stanley Supermarket.
 The local providore also sells a wonderful array of fine local cheeses, pâté and delicacies.